Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_instructions.md

 Answer the following eight questions (adapted from DARPA's Heilmeier Catechism):

--What are you trying to do?
+- What are you trying to do?
 Succinctly articulate your wish using absolutely no jargon.

--What's happening today, what is the problem, or what are the limits of current practice?
+- What's happening today, what is the problem, or what are the limits of current practice?

--What is new in your approach and why do you think you will be successful?
+- What is new in your approach and why do you think you will be successful?

--Who cares?
+- Who cares?
 If you are successful, what difference will your success make?

--What are the mid-term and final “exams” to check for success?
+- What are the mid-term and final “exams” to check for success?

--What is the greatest obstacle to your success?
+- What is the greatest obstacle to your success?

--What could go horribly wrong?
+- What could go horribly wrong?
 What are the risks?

--How much will it cost?
+- How much will it cost?
 How long will it take?

 ***High-level storyboard (25 pts)***
     Act 1 -- Your wish has come  true (key dialog, scene detailsm and mood setting re: your wish being true (i.e., living in the future))